adriandrmawan/Telegram-OpenRouter-Bot/README.md

 *   `/setmodel MODEL_ID`: Sets your preferred AI model (e.g., `/setmodel openai/gpt-4o`).
 Find model IDs on [OpenRouter.ai](https://openrouter.ai/models).
 *   `/setsystemprompt YOUR_PROMPT`: Sets a custom system prompt for the AI.
 Leave the prompt empty (`/setsystemprompt`) to reset to the default.
 *   `/resetsettings`: Clears your stored API key, model, and system prompt.
 *   `/ask YOUR_QUESTION`: Asks the configured AI model a question.
+The bot remembers the last few messages in the conversation.
 The response will be streamed.
+*   `/newchat`: Clears the bot's memory of the current conversation history, starting a fresh chat.
 *   `/help`: Shows the list of available commands and current settings.

 Enjoy your AI assistant on Telegram!